gnlaera/CDM/README.md

 ## Safety checklist

-At the very end of the page, CDM2 includes a collapsed **Safety checklist**.
+At the very end of the page, CDM includes a collapsed **Safety checklist**.

 It is not a questionnaire and does not record any safety answers.